 Tonight I’m sitting next to the observatory and its again very dark.
 It is too much hassle to try to balance reading glasses for my aging eyes along with the binoculars, head lamp, and sky chart and I am just leaning back looking.
 Mary Bedingfieldsmith says that on a dark, moonless night she can reach out and touch time.
 It’s darker now than when she started working on making Torrey a dark sky community.
 I’m grateful because, as I sit here on just such a night, I want to tell her that both time and the stars touch back.
 Below me the observatory is anchored to the ripple rock sandstone I am sitting on.
 250 million years ago this rock was being formed in a shallow inland sea down by the equator.
 It has taken that long to bring Utah on the planet to where it is now.
 Above me the light I am gathering in the observatory for an astrophoto came from galaxies 250 million light years away.
 That is how long the light has been traveling to reach the telescope and camera.
 Sit, be aware, think about the immensity of time and space and of land moving under you while the light moves to you from above, how one came from the other, how it is all still happening, and try not to feel touched.

 One night a few years after Mike died and after I had moved the observatory to Torrey, I got a call from a mutual friend, a person who had been my brother’s best friend, also named Mike.
 I happened to be out at the observatory looking at some nebula through the outside telescope.
 I parked the scope and sat down for a minute to talk to Mike, to see how he was doing, to tell him where I was.
 Mike was one of my brother’s primary inheritors and had a hard time benefiting from anything that came from my brother’s death.
 He knew how tormented my brother was by my father’s rejection.
 He asked me how I rationalized accepting the observatory from my dad.
-I shook my head and laughed telling him my father’s restored 1962 sports car was in my garage here and that, if my wife didn’t object, I would still smoke a pipe just like my dad did when he was young.
-I told him I had my brother’s two overstuffed leather chairs and his elegant end table and lamp in the study here in my place in Torrey.
-How next to my desk is my his expensive tube driven audiophile stereo.
+I shook my head and could only laugh.
+I told him not only that but that my father’s restored 1962 sports car was in my garage here and that, if my wife didn’t object, I would still smoke a pipe just like my dad did when he was young.
+I told him I had Mike’s two overstuffed leather chairs and his elegant end table and lamp in the study here in my place in Torrey.
+How next to my desk is my brother’s expensive tube driven audiophile stereo.
 Mike had it set up in an otherwise empty basement room with ten foot high ceilings facing an old lazy boy chair.
 He said it was his sanctuary.
-My brother’s friend knew.
-His question wasn’t really funny.
-It was just the only reaction I could come up with.
+Mike’s friend knew.
+His question wasn’t funny.
+Laughing was the only reaction I could come up with.
 I thanked him for calling.

 Why do I have my father’s things?
 What I want to try and tell both Mikes is that it helps me think.
 It sounds corny, but I have thought a lot about it and that is what I come up with.
-To the live Mike I can tell him directly.
-I need to take some time for that.
+I can tell the live Mike directly.
+I need to buck up and take some time for that.
 But I can’t talk to my brother anymore.
 He was like no one else to talk to.
 But I can think to him and I do.
-I have several bookshelves now with books about quantum physics and consciousness.
+I have my bookshelf full of books about quantum physics and consciousness.
 Many of the books are about how the two are related.
 There is nothing like an observatory to keep a person asking questions about what is going on.
 Why do I want my brother’s stuff after all?
 To think about him and to him.
 I think to my brother how I feel like I am finding a middle way.
 Something between what my father thinks with his angels pushing handcarts and the cold science that discovered how my digital camera can capture photons from 250 million light years away.
-My middle way, I hope, is what one of the book authors calls a scientifically plausible paradigm with a religious distinctiveness.
+My middle way, I hope, is what one of the book’s authors calls a scientifically plausible paradigm but one with a religious distinctiveness.
 Cosmic Consciousness is at its center.
-Mike, physically gone, might still be mysteriously connected in the Consciousness of the Cosmos.
+Mike, physically gone might be still connected, mixed up in it all somehow.
+Something to think to.

-Like my kids, I dreamed about Mike just days after he died.
-I was in something like my backyard now is Salt Lake City.
-A couple of my oldest and dearest friends were there along with my brother.
+Like my kids, I had a dream just days after Mike died.
+I was in something like my backyard in Salt Lake City.
+A couple of my dearest friends were there along with my brother.
 A big ocean wave materialized behind the fence in the place of the houses that had been there.
-Mike and I had surfed together in college, something he started and was much better at than me.
-In the dream he turned toward the garage, saw a flexible flyer snow sled hanging on the wall, grabbed it, hopped up on the fence, threw the flyer backhand out onto the wave and jumped on it, cutting some big surf turns.
+Mike and I had surfed together in college, something he introduced me to and was much better at than me.
+In the dream he turned grinning toward the garage, saw a flexible flyer snow sled hanging on the wall, grabbed it, hopped up on the fence, threw the flyer masterfully out onto the wave and jumped on it, cutting some big surf turns.
 As the wave turned to soup he turned to me as he started to sink in, looked me in the eye, and said, “I am still standing.”

 For a time while my brother was still alive I was exploring some ideas by a theologian who thought people like Mohamed, Jesus and Buddha had what he called a thin rind.
-They were more in touch than most with this sparkle I have begun referring universally to as Consciousness because their rind was thin.
+They were more in touch than most with this sparkle I have begun referring universally to as Cosmic Consciousness because their rind was thin.
 My brother was dismayed I had not told him about it.
-He was always, always seeking for a meaningful answer, something that gave him a feeling of significance.
+He was always, always seeking for a meaning, something that gave him a feeling of significance.
 I don’t know why I had not told him.
 Only now do I fully I realize he was one of those super sensitive ones who also had a thin rind.
 He could have been in touch, like I only wish to be.
 I don’t know many like him.
-One other writer I know is like that, I suspect.
-What I do know is the last thing I did say to my living brother was to fuck off.
+One other writer is, I suspect.
+What I do know is the last thing I finally did say to my brother was to fuck off.